TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 PM6 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for PM6 is: 'Assumed de novo, but without confirmation of paternity and maternity.'
-There is no evidence provided for a de novo event for this variant.
+According to standard ACMG guidelines, the rule for PM6 is: "Assumed de novo, but without confirmation of paternity and maternity."
+The evidence for this variant shows: no data on de novo occurrence.
 Therefore, this criterion is not applied.

 PP1